edrixon/binary-clock/README.md

-An hourly chime or time can be sent in morse code Configured by booting board in access point mode and using web browser In normal use, board connects to WiFi and synchronises to external NTP server
+An hourly chime or time can be sent in morse code Configured by booting board in access point mode and using web browser In normal use, board connects to WiFi and synchronises to external NTP server Can see status using built-in webserver.
+ESP32 version web page continually updates showing state of clock and time as displayed on the LEDs.

+Both versions support a command interpretter on the USB serial port for configuration, status and (for ESP32 version) file management.

+ESP32-S3 version supports a FAT filesystem for its webserver and configuration data.
+Can be updated over WiFi using the Arduino IDE
+Uses mDNS to help finding it on the network